-Exhausted after hours in the city archives pouring through microfilm for records, I fought the beginning of headache and suddenly realized I hadn't stopped to eat all day.
+Exhausted after hours in the city archives pouring through microfilm for records, I fought the beginning of a headache and suddenly realized I hadn't stopped to eat all day.
 Earlier that day I had used my new smartphone and followed Google Maps for the first time.
-Using the data gleaned from death certificates I toured the city looking for family sites from the ancestry of one of my clients.
-What I needed was sustanance and some relaxation, so I did an online search for the best restaurant in Knoxville.
-I sat in a large padded circular booth with tea candles flickering in the darkened restaurant and ordered a surf and turf dinner with all the fixings.
+Using the data gleaned from death certificates I toured the city looking for family sites from the ancestry of a friend.
+What I needed were sustenance and some relaxation, so I did an online search for a nice restaurant in Knoxville.
+I sat in a large padded circular booth with tea candles flickering in the darkened restaurant and ordered a special dinner with all the fixings.
 The quiet elegance set the mood for reflection on all my discoveries that day and I began to brainstorm on the paper napkin in front of me...

 On the Northern heights of